prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 ### Description

-A primitive crystal structure and allowed degrees of freedom (DoF), or "prim",  specifies lattice vectors, crystal basis sites, discrete site DoF (occupation DoF), continuous site DoF, and continuous global DoF.
+A primitive crystal structure and allowed degrees of freedom (DoF) (the "prim") specifies lattice vectors, crystal basis sites, occupation DoF, continuous site DoF, and continuous global DoF.
 In a CASM project it is read from a `prim.json` file.
-A "prim" is represented by CASM internally using the BasicStructure class.
+A prim is represented by CASM internally using the BasicStructure class.

 A user-generated `prim.json` file is used to initialize a CASM project.
 When the project is initialized, CASM writes a standardized `prim.json` file to:
 ```